john-hawkins/Academic_Literature_Query_DataPrep/README.md

 Basic Text Features for the Articles Complete
 Query Only Text Features Complete
+Keyword Match Features Complete

-Completed features marked with an asterisk * below
+All completed features marked with an asterisk * below

 Current Work: Text Comparison Features